MyIntervals/emogrifier/README.md

   ->removeRedundantClasses($classesToKeep)->render();
 ```

-The `removeRedundantClasses` method accepts a whitelist of names of classes that
+The `removeRedundantClasses` method accepts an allowlist of names of classes
-should be retained.
-If this is a post-processing step after inlining CSS, you
+that should be retained.
+If this is a post-processing step after inlining CSS,
-can alternatively use `removeRedundantClassesAfterCssInlined`, passing it the
+you can alternatively use `removeRedundantClassesAfterCssInlined`, passing it
-`CssInliner` instance that has inlined the CSS (and having the `HtmlPruner` work
+the `CssInliner` instance that has inlined the CSS (and having the `HtmlPruner`
-on the `DOMDocument`).
+work on the `DOMDocument`).
 This will use information from the `CssInliner` to
 determine which classes are still required (namely, those used in uninlinable
 rules that have been copied to a `<style>` element):